‘Bold And The Beautiful’ Spoilers Friday, May 25: Carter Officiates Hope & Liam’s Wedding, Justin Warns Bill

 — Bold & The Beautiful (@BandB_CBS) May 21, 2018

 Bill has worked at his scheme for so long that he cannot risk anything going wrong.
-Liam is so close to marrying Hope and this marriage is pivotal to him winning Steffy’s hand.
+Liam is so close to marrying Hope, and this marriage is pivotal to him winning Steffy’s hand.
 Therefore, it should come as no surprise that Bill will be extremely annoyed at Justin’s warning, according to Soap Central.
-He can almost taste victory and he cannot fathom that Wyatt will betray him now.
+He can almost taste victory and he cannot fathom that Wyatt would betray him now.

-However, the latest Bold and the Beautiful spoilers for Friday May 24 tease that Hope and Liam’s wedding won’t be without some drama.
+However, the latest Bold and the Beautiful spoilers for Friday, May 24 tease that Hope and Liam’s wedding won’t be without some drama.
 The wedding will be stopped, and the culprit is none other than Wyatt.
 Tune in to see the wedding on Bold and the Beautiful on CBS.
-Don’t forget to check back here often for new spoilers, updates and all the latest soap opera news.
+Don’t forget to check back here often for new spoilers, updates, and all the latest soap opera news.

 Get ready for the #Lope wedding today on #BoldandBeautiful! pic.twitter.com/2mmADiEKcE